 Even today, many people are still unaware that a cyber-attack has direct consequences for the companies and individuals affected by it.
 To the extent that security incidents affecting sectors such as industry or healthcare can compromise people’s physical safety and even cause fatalities.

 CVSS v4, the new version of a key indicator when assessing the severity of known vulnerabilities, pays attention to this issue, including several metrics that pay attention to the safety of human beings.
 However, this is only one of several new features of CVSS v4.

-FIRST, a global forum of security and incident response groups, has released CVSS v4 to update an indicator that has become a standard used in IT vulnerability management worldwide.
-In the absence of possible minor modifications until its official release, CVSS v4 includes the following:
+FIRST, a global forum of security and incident response groups has officially released CVSS v4 to update an indicator that has become a standard for IT vulnerability management.
+The final CVSS v4 document includes: